 - Scent hounds: These dogs hunt their prey by following its scent.
 They are fast pursuers, and the hunter has to follow by closely listening to the sounds the hound makes while on the chase.

-- Sighthounds: With exceptional sight, these dogs can locate their prey from a distance.
+- Sighthounds: Due to their exceptional sight, these dogs can locate their prey from a distance.
 Once found, they don’t lose the target until they catch it.

-- Gun dogs: These dogs will locate your target and retrieve it too.
+- Gun dogs: Gun dogs will locate your target and retrieve it too.
 Since they mostly hunt birds, they are known as bird dogs, but they will sometimes hunt down small animals.

 1. Wirehaired Pointing Griffon

 These are known as the ultimate gun dogs, and for a good reason too!
 The Wirehaired Pointing Griffon is a great hunting companion as it can move across most types of terrains, is easy to train, can swim, and has an excellent sense of smell.
 Their strong prey drive doesn’t need any external motivation.
-They are used during search operations to locate lost and wounded people.
+The breed is used during search and rescue operations to locate lost and wounded people.

 This is an intelligent, laid-back, and friendly dog.
 Wirehaired Pointing Griffons can play with children, hunt, and lounge around the house as well.
 They love a good workout and are in constant need of mental stimulation.
-Make sure to create a fun training schedule that gives your WPG an all-encompassing exercise.
-A large backyard, lots of hunting, and a loving family is best for this hunting dog.
+Make sure to create a fun training schedule that gives your WPG a comprehensive exercise routine.
+A large backyard, lots of hunting, and a loving family are best for this hypoallergenic hunting dog.

 Wirehaired Pointing Griffon Details